Question: "What is BioLogos?"

 BioLogos does well in reminding everyone, Christian or not, that science does not preclude the miraculous.
-Arthur C. Clarke, a noted science fiction author, said, “Magic is simply science that we don’t understand yet,” a statement that highlights the limitations of science.
+Arthur C. Clarke, a noted science fiction author, said, “Magic is simply science that we don’t understand yet,” a statement that highlights the limitations of science (a paraphrase of Clarke’s Third Law, from Profiles of the Future, Harper and Row, 1973, p.
+21).
 Just because we don’t understand how God accomplished a miracle does not mean He was unable to accomplish it.
 Christians believe that God is omnipotent and that He upholds the entire universe by the “word of His power” (Hebrews 1:3).

 Consider the story of Joshua’s army and the sun standing still—a story that many people find utterly unbelievable and scientifically irrational (Joshua 10:13).
 In order for the sun to stop, under natural circumstances, the earth would have to stop in its rotation, which skeptics note would destroy all life on the planet.
 But this is not the only possible explanation of how God performed the miracle.
 Even if He did stop the earth’s rotation, could not the all-powerful, all-wise God have compensated for the lack of rotation and preserved life on earth?
 Christians do not say, “Based on science, this or that is impossible”; they say, “With God, all things are possible” (Matthew 19:26).